gvtsch/gvtsch.github.io/content/Blog/Decision Tree and Random Forest/The Decision Tree.md

 ## Summary
 At this point, we have now used our first data set and programmed our first decision tree.
 We have also looked at what GridSearchCV does, for example, and why it can be so useful for us.

-In the next article, I will describe what a [[2023-02-09-Random_forrest|random forest]] is and how to program it.
+In the next article, I will describe what a [[The Random Forrest|random forest]] is and how to program it.